AT2024wpp: An Extremely Luminous Fast Ultraviolet Transient Powered by Accretion onto a Black Hole: Observational Details

 We obtained three epochs of spectroscopic observations with the FORS2 instrument \citep{Appenzeller+1998} installed at VLT/UT1 under DDT Programme 2114.D-5014(E), PI Perley.
 Two exposures were taken each night, 2$\times$1320s for the first epoch and 2$\times$1380s for the other two epochs; all spectra were taken using the 300V grating.
 The spectra were reduced in a standard manner (they were de-biased, corrected for cosmic rays, flat-fielded, wavelength calibrated using arc-lamp lines and skylines, flux-calibrated, and corrected for telluric absorption) using a custom python code utilising packages \texttt{numpy} \citep{Harris+2020}, \texttt{scipy} \citep{scipy+2020}, \texttt{astropy} \citep{astropy+2022}, \texttt{ccdproc} \citep{Craig+2025}, and \texttt{lacosmic} \citep{vanDokkum+2001}.
 The spectra taken at the same epoch were reduced individually and then stacked together.

-We also obtained three epochs of photometric observations in the $u_{\rm HIGH}$, $g_{\rm HIGH}$, $R_{\rm SPECIAL}$ and Bessel $I$ filters with FORS2.
+We also obtained three epochs of photometric observations in the $u_{\rm High}$, $g_{\rm High}$, $R_{\rm Special}$ and $I_{\rm Bessel}$ filters (hereafter, $u$, $g$, $r$, and $i$) with FORS2.
 The images were downloaded from the ESO archive and reduced using the EsoReflex pipeline.
 They were then stacked and aligned using SWarp.
-Image subtraction was performed using reference images taken by FORS2 for each filter.
+Image subtraction was performed using late-time reference images taken by FORS2 for each filter: $u$ and $g$ references were taken on 2025-07-22 and $r$ and $i$ images were taken on 2025-08-03.
 The subtraction was performed in a standard manner: each science image was convolved with the PSF of the reference image and vice versa.
 The scaling factor was determined by comparing the SExtractor magnitudes of selected stars in the science image to the reference image.
 The final subtracted image was produced by subtracting the scaled, convolved reference image from the convolved science image.
 Aperture photometry was performed on the subtracted image.
-Zero-points for the $g$, $R$ and $I$ filters were computed by comparing the PS1 magnitudes of a selection of stars in the convolved science images to their SExtractor magnitudes.
-For the $U$ band, the reference magnitudes were calculated for two bright stars in an LT frame using an SDSS source in the frame as a standard.
-The aperture diameter was determined using the estimated seeing for each image.
+Zero-points for the $g$ and $i$ filters were computed by comparing the PS1 magnitudes (in the equivalent filters) of a selection of stars in the convolved science images to their SExtractor magnitudes.
+For the $u$ band, the reference magnitudes were calculated for two bright stars in an LT frame using an SDSS source in the frame as a standard.
+For $r$ band, a number of the PS1 calibration stars are saturated in the December, January, and reference imaging: to obtain a more consistent calibration we use the November image to refine the magnitudes of several fainter stars with only marginal detections in PS1 (refined values are given in the middle section of Table \ref{tab:standardstars}), then use these to calibrate the later images.
+A similar procedure was used for $i$-band, although it was only needed for measuring the host galaxy magnitude using the reference image.